 It is well established that foods with a high potassium sodium ratio affect blood pressure, cardiovascular disease, and osteoporosis.
-Multiple studies have confirmed the effect.
-But it is difficult to be sure that potassium alone, or in combination with other factors, is responsible for the effect, until the physiological mechanism producing the effect has been worked out.
+Multiple studies confirm the effect.
+But it is difficult to be sure that potassium alone, or in combination with other factors, is responsible for the effect.
+Confirmation comes from showing how the physiological mechanism produces the effect.
 A recent study (1) provides insight into the mechanism in mild hypertension.

 Pathophysiology (What Goes Wrong)

-For hypertension, the pathophysiological mechanism has been well worked out at the level of the organism, and at the level of the systems of the organism.
-However, the cellular details involved in hypertension are not fully known.
+For hypertension, researchers have worked out the pathophysiological mechanism at the level of the organism, and at the level of the systems of the organism.
+However, researchers still need to provide the cellular details involved in hypertension.

 Recent Study Of Mild Hypertension